jchatel/quickmail-next-docs/deliverability/using-multiple-emails-to-scale-campaigns-inbox-rotation.md

 If deleting is not an option, you can pause the inboxes to stop sending emails from them.

 Just note that that could delay the leads assigned to them.

+# I assigned more emails to the campaign but only 1 email is sending still
+QuickMail assigns an inbox to a lead when the lead starts, and that inbox stays tied to that journey/follow-ups.
+So even if other inboxes now have capacity, already-started leads may still be waiting behind the queue of the inbox they were originally assigned to.

+To solve this, please pause the campaigns > delete the bottleneck email > unpause campaign > re-add email > assign to campaign.

+This will reset the assignment so leads will automatically be distributed evenly to all emails assigned to the campaign.